Hameem1/Step-Detection-using-Machine-Learning/README.md

 * This project is developed using Python 3.7.
 * All directories with lowercase names are custom Python packages.
 * The function docstrings follow the "numpydoc" format (https://numpydoc.readthedocs.io/en/latest/format.html).
+* Both module and project level configuration variables are provided for modifying code behavior.
 * Two config files are used to modify overall program behavior:
     * config.py
     * model_config.py